What are we?

 We are a mission-driven organization that teaches children how to think before they buy.
 We are a passion project, not a revenue generator.
 There is no hidden fee structure.

-We regularly deliver hands-on, interactive, in-classroom (via Zoom) web-based workshops, but are available wherever there is internet access.
+We regularly deliver hands-on, interactive, in-classroom (in person or via Zoom) web-based workshops, but are available wherever there is internet access.

-Our process merely encourages kids to get into the habit of answering some fundamental but important questions before spending money.
+Our process merely encourages kids to get into the habit of asking and answering simple questions, about typical childhood purchases, before, anyone spends a dime.
 Questions like:

 - “How often am I likely to wear this jacket?”

 - “What is the delivered-on-time cost of these soccer cleats?”

 - Or “What is the full cost of going to a concert, including safe transportation, snacks and souvenirs?” because the ticket price is only the beginning!

 We move being money-smart from boring to rewarding!

 The top three reasons we are a “win-win-win”?

-We help children experience that thinking before buying is a powerful and rewarding life skill, that allows them to avoid disappointment, reduce waste, and protect the planet, without spending a dime.
+We help children experience that thinking before buying is a powerful and rewarding life skill, one that allows them to avoid disappointment, reduce waste, and protect the planet, all without spending a dime.

 We help immediate and extended family members avoid wasting time and money purchasing gifts or clothes that aren’t likely to be used or appreciated.

-We spare the environment additional landfill contributions in the form of “gently-used” clothing, toys, sports equipment…
+We help families lower their carbon footprint and spare the environment additional landfill contributions in the form of “gently-used” clothing, toys, sports equipment…

 Who are we?